okansungur/AI/Diabetes/README.md

 ###### Data Visualization methods
 - Data Selection
-- Feature Selection methods ..
+- Feature Selection methods (Pearson Correlation.
+This is a filter-based method.Chi-Squared.
+This is another filter-based method.Recursive Feature Elimination.
+This is a wrapper based method.Lasso: Select From Model.
+Tree-based: Select From Model.
+This is an Embedded method.)
 - Feature Engineering methods ..(Create new feature)
 - Data Transormation methods ..(Binning of Data)
 - Spot Check Algorithm